isomerpages/ogp/_products/opendoc.md

 There are three key problems encountered with public documents distributed by government agencies:
 * Multiple outdated versions of the same document could be in circulation
-* Difficult to track changes in the documents when they are updated on a regular basis
+* Difficult to track changes in the documents that are updated on a regular basis
-* These documents cannot be analysed and is not searchable since these documents are in non machine-readable or proprietary formats
+* These documents cannot be analysed and are not searchable since they are neither in machine-readable nor proprietary formats

-#### Approach
+#### Solution

 OpenDoc aims to organise the Government’s documents and make it accessible and useful.
-* Responsive design: Documents adapt to all types of devices, allowing for comfortable viewing whichever device you use
+* Responsive design: Documents adapt to all types of devices, allowing for comfortable viewing on any device
 * Powerful search: Complex searches are executed extremely fast and users are able to access relevant information quickly and more accurately
-* Fast, secure and scalable: Public servants can modify, track changes and submit edit requests easily on the platform.
+* Fast, secure and scalable: Public servants can modify, track changes and submit edit requests easily on the platform

 #### Impact